 Internet and E-Commerce

 With any advertising initiative, our key goals are to preserve the essence of the creative message, assist our clients in meeting legal and regulatory compliance obligations, and grow the value of the client's brand through the strategic use of relevant intellectual property law.
-Our group's attorneys have experience not only with the substantive areas of advertising and promotions law, but also with related legal areas that affect a company's advertising and promotions efforts (including trademark, copyright, antitrust, unfair competition, privacy and data security, licensing, product disparagement, regulatory defense, consumer protection and the First Amendment).
+Our group's attorneys have experience not only with the substantive areas of advertising and promotion law, but also with related legal areas that affect a company's advertising and promotions efforts (including trademark, copyright, antitrust, unfair competition, privacy and data security, licensing, product disparagement, regulatory defense, consumer protection and the First Amendment).